therealgambit/motd/README.md

 - `rw-motd` — manually display the current MOTD.

 - `rw-motd-set` — open a menu to enable/disable MOTD info blocks adn logo

+The MOTD includes sections for system information and Docker containers.
+It can also display the UFW firewall status, and optionally list active rules when this feature is enabled via `rw-motd-set`.